Koralm Tunnel: History

-The Koralm Tunnel is perhaps the most prominent engineering feature of the Koralm Railway, Austria's most southern line.
-It is intended for this high performance route, which shall possess a maximum speed of 250 km/h wherever economically feasible to do so, to shorten journey times between Vienna and Klagenfurt via Graz by over an hour for an estimated journey time of two hours and 40 minutes.
-In terms of international traffic, the completion of the line shall better facilitate the movement of rail freight between ports on the Adriatic and Baltic Seas.
+The Koralm Tunnel is perhaps the most significant engineering feature of the Koralm Railway, Austria's most southern line.
+The route is designed to allow a maximum speed of 250 km/h wherever economically feasible, to shorten journey times between Vienna and Klagenfurt via Graz by over an hour for an estimated journey time of two hours and 40 minutes.
+It also improves rail freight between ports on the Adriatic and Baltic Seas.
 Numerous regional figures in Styria have promoted the tunnel's construction as helping to address the comparatively limited railway infrastructure of the mountainous region compared with the rest of Austria and that, once in service, the tunnel ought to bring considerable economic benefits and investment to local businesses.

 During 1995, the Austrian Government authorised the Austrian Federal Railways to proceed with the planning and designing of the Koralm Railway, including the Koralm Tunnel; in addition to finalising the route selection and legal preparations, extensive environmental surveys were conducted.
 Prior to the construction process, extensive studies of the local geology were performed; during 2002, the first of a series of test bores, eventually totalling 130 exploratory wells, was driven in the vicinity of the future tunnel.
 During the 2010s, the Koralm Railway program was the largest project of its nature taking place in the country.

 In 2013, work commenced on boring the tunnel.
 The process of driving the tunnel's twin bores involved in excess of 800 personnel and three tunnel boring machines (TBMs), it was reportedly considered to be a world-first to continuously use a TBM upon hard rock for more than 17km.
 The excavation involved the removal of six million cubic metres of spoil, of which two-thirds was reused as bulk material for various noise barriers, railway embankments, filter gravel or aggregate in concrete.
 In addition to the TBMs, traditional drilling and blasting techniques were also employed in places.
 To limit the ingress of ground water into the tunnel, approximately 132,000 m² of AGRUFLEX tunnel liners were installed along its length.
 Extensive attention was paid to ensuring adequate drainage throughout its length.